 IAWRT organizes conferences, implements projects, undertakes activities, and collaborates with media organizations.
 It is a non-government organization (NGO), in consultative status with the United Nations Economic and Social Council (ECOSOC).

-IAWRT is managed by international board, which oversees funding initiatives for a number of local chapters and for member activities.
+IAWRT is managed by an international board, which oversees funding initiatives for a number of local chapters and for member activities.

 - To provide opportunities, share strategies and contribute to the development of women in broadcasting by sharing professional and technical knowledge, in order to advance the impact of women in media.